open-risk/openNPL/docs/source/installation.rst

 You can pull and run the latest image from Docker Hub (This method is recommended if you do not want to mess at all with the source distribution).

 .. note:: We are also providing images also for the ARM/v7 architecture (Raspberry Pi).
-Check the root of our docker hub for what is `currently available <https://hub.docker.com/u/openrisk>`_
+Check the root of our Docker hub for what is `currently available <https://hub.Docker.com/u/openrisk>`_

-Start by issuing a docker pull command:
+Start by issuing a Docker pull command:

 .. code:: bash

-    docker pull openrisk/opennpl_web:latest
+    Docker pull openrisk/opennpl_web:latest
-    docker run -p 8001:8080 openrisk/opennpl_web:latest
+    Docker run -p 8001:8080 openrisk/opennpl_web:latest

 If all went well you have now a running instance of openNPL in your local machine.
 Access it by pointing your browser to ``http://localhost:8001`` and login with admin/admin credentials.

 The API endpoints are accessible at ``http://localhost:8001/api``

-.. note:: If you want to work with a different image check what is available at our `docker hub list <https://hub.docker.com/repository/docker/openrisk/opennpl_web>`_
+.. note:: If you want to work with a different image check what is available at our `Docker hub list <https://hub.Docker.com/repository/Docker/openrisk/opennpl_web>`_

-Building a local docker image
+Building a local Docker image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Alternatively you can build your own *local* docker image.
+Alternatively you can build your own *local* Docker image.
 After you fetch the distribution from the `github repository <https://github.com/open-risk/openNPL>`_ (as per manual installation instructions below), in the root directory of the distribution issue:

 .. code:: bash

     cd openNPL
-    docker build -t opennpl_web:latest .
+    Docker build -t opennpl_web:latest .
-    docker run -p 8001:8080 opennpl_web:latest
+    Docker run -p 8001:8080 opennpl_web:latest

 Again, access the running instance of openNPL by pointing your browser to ``http://localhost:8001`` and login with the default admin/admin credentials